-NYO-U is a collection of original mini-masterclasses on various music techniques and topics that are written and produced by NYO-USA musicians.
-Check out the latest NYO-U mini-masterclass "How to Knock Orchestral Playing out of the Park" featuring violinist and sports aficionado Serena Shapard giving her best tips for hitting a grand slam in orchestral playing.
-Watch more NYO-USA videos on YouTube.
+NYO-U is a collection of original mini-master classes on various music techniques and topics that are written and produced by NYO-USA and NYO2 musicians.
+Check out the latest NYO-U mini-master class "Avoiding Pain While Playing" featuring flute player Scott Quirk giving us stellar tips for avoiding pain while playing music.
+Watch more NYO-USA and NYO2 videos on YouTube.

 The Singer's Audition Handbook is back with a brand new season of material, featuring blog posts by Claudia Friedlander.
 Check out her latest post, "Wrap-Up: Singing for Life," in which Claudia reflects on the past seasons updates.
 Throughout the summer and fall, Claudia has been revisiting the entire handbook, providing new perspectives, insights from professional singers, resources and opportunities from the community, as well as advice for how to have an excellent audition season.
 Keep checking back for Claudia's posts, and participate in the Voice Studio to get new tips, ideas, and direct feedback on your work and career!